A HELPFUL GUIDE ON HOW TO SUBMIT A FAN FICTION STORY

 · Check your text with a spellchecker.
 There are a number of free spellcheckers available online if you don’t have one.

-· If you have the opportunity, have your story read by an honest friend, before submitting it, and take note of his/her comments.
+· If you have the opportunity, have your story read by an honest friend or family member, before submitting it, and take note of his/her comments.

-Be advised that these points are VERY helpful to the work of the beta-reader: the less he/she has to worry about the points above, the more he/she can concentrate on the rest of the text, and will therefore be able to work faster.
+Be advised that these points are VERY helpful to the work of the beta-reader: corrections will be made in the best of the beta-reader' capacities, but the less he/she has to worry about the points above, the more he/she can concentrate on the rest of the text, and will therefore be able to work faster.
 Of course, we don’t expect ANYONE to present a perfect text – we all make mistakes.

-· If you use characters or ideas created by others, you must acknowledge the creator(s).
+· If you use characters or ideas created by other writers in their own fan fiction stories, please, do acknowledge the creator(s).
 On the Spectrum HQ website, there is a list available that you can check.
 If you do not find the information you are looking for, contact the webmaster at spectrum_hq@hotmail.com.

 · If you want to use a character or idea created by another writer, it is good manners to seek their permission before submitting your story.
 Generally, the writer can be contacted via the webmaster.
 If it's not possible, at least make sure to make the proper acknowledgement.